-ASMP hopes to strengthen the laboratory facilities at HORDI that directly benefits to the all the farmers who are engaging in the horticultural crops production in Sri Lanka.
-The farmers, and entrepreneurs who have undertaken the agriculture production especially rice, field crops and vegetables will receive the direct benefits from this subproject and ultimately, whole nation gets benefits as the consumers.
+ASMP hopes to strengthen the Capacity to Enhance Planting Material Production of Vegetables at Gannoruwa, Kundasale and Dodangolla that directly benefits to the all the farmers who are engaging in the vegetables production in Sri Lanka.
+The farmers, and entrepreneurs who have undertaken the agriculture production especially vegetables will receive the direct benefits from this subproject and ultimately, whole nation gets benefits as the consumers.